denise06/assignment1_maps/Readme.md

 ## Credits

 -Content_
-Data were extracted from https://data.gov.sg for the location of carpark and live data of the carpark availability.
+Data were extracted from https://data.gov.sg

-Design of the layout and functions are original by myself
+Design of the layout and functions are original

 Media
-Markers Icons were taken from https://icons8.com/icons/set/map-marker, a icon image library
+- Dropdown were taken from https://pro.fontawesome.com/releases/v5.10.0/css/all.css, a font/icon image library
+- Marker icons were taken from https://flaticon.com

 Acknowledgements
-1. The website used a conversion function from https://docs.onemap.sg/ to convert the 3414(SVY21) to 4326(WGS84)
-2. Reference to Google Map Dev Examples for constructing and combining the various functions;
-    - GeoLocation
-    - AutoComplete
-    - Marker Placement
-    - InfoWindow
+1. Use of Font Awesome full icons
+2. Use of open street map